exvim/older-version-of-exvim/README.md

 The new exVim project is moving to https://github.com/exvim/main.

 This repository is deprected!
-The repository here is for old version maintains, and for website temporary runnings.
-We've start the new exVim project with better structure for Vim community!
+The repository here is for old version maintains.
+We've start new version of exVim project with better structure for Vim community!

 # Reference